MileHacker Logo

 Arteaga, Coahuila Pueblo Mágico

-Approximately 30-40 minutes go east of Saltillo.
+Approximately 30-ABOUT forty minutes go east of Saltillo.
 Known as the "Switzerland of Mexico" for its pine forests, cool mountain climate, and apple orchards.
-It has a refreshing break from the city.
+It features a refreshing break from the city.

 Transportation: Local Buses, Taxi/Ride-share, Rental Car